FUE Hair Transplant - Glasgow

 Patients should be aware that maintenance procedures may be necessary if they develop further hair loss.

 The FUE method for corrective hair restoration involves removing unaesthetic hair transplants, re-transplanting them, and adding hair grafts.
 If scarring or over harvesting has reduced the number of scalp donor hairs, hair from the beard or other body parts may be used.

 Dr Bonaros is often called to perform revision work on patients whose prior hair transplants left unsightly scars or an unnatural look.
 In some cases, a botched hair transplant cannot be repaired through surgery.

 How to choose the right hair transplant clinic and team

 Having an online or face-to-face consultation with your surgeon before the hair transplant procedure is very important.
-Consultants are important; they give basic information about the procedure.
-But the fact remains that only licensed physicians can offer medical advice, much less surgical recommendations.
+Consultants are important — they give basic information about the procedure — but only licensed physicians can offer medical advice, much less surgical recommendations.

-In addition, read online reviews, inquire about everyone’s qualifications, ask to see before and after pictures, and make sure you understand the hair transplant method they employ.
+In addition, read online reviews, enquire about everyone’s qualifications, ask to see before and after pictures, and make sure you understand the hair transplant method they use.

-Dr. Bonaros is an ISHRS member and the leading hair transplant surgeon at our Glasgow Clinic.
+Dr Bonaros is a ISHRS member and the leading hair transplant surgeon at our Glasgow hair transplant clinic.

-ISHRS is a global medical association that holds the highest standards of medical practice, medical ethics, and research in the medical hair restoration field.
+ISHRS (International Society of Hair Restoration Surgery) is a global medical association that holds the highest standards of medical practice, medical ethics, and research in the medical hair restoration field.

-If you are considering a hair transplant and live in Glasgow, Edinburgh or anywhere in Scotland, book your consultation at our clinic today.
-We offer online consultations to our patients all over the world.
-Fill out our online assessment form.
-You will receive first advice and a cost estimate within 48 hours of sending your request to Dr Bonaros.
+If you are considering a hair transplant and live in Glasgow, Edinburgh, or anywhere in Scotland, we have a state-of-the-art hair transplant clinic in Scotland and offer online consultations to our patients all over the world.
+Fill out our online assessment form — You will receive first advice and a cost estimate within 48 hours of sending your request to Dr Bonaros.